Grasshopper Business Phone Service—Our 2020 Review

 Because Grasshopper plans include all features at every level of service, you can start with the most basic plan and easily expand your VoIP phone service as your business grows—all without changing your settings, phone number, or menus.
 That means you never have to pay more than you need just to get one extra feature, and your customers can enjoy the same professional experience every time they call—right down to the on-hold music.

-Grasshopper plans include all features at every level of service, so you can start with the most basic plan and easily expand your VoIP phone service as your business grows.
+Because Grasshopper plans include all features at every level of service, you can start with the most basic plan and easily expand your VoIP phone service as your business grows.

 So what does change when you scale up your Grasshopper plan?
 The number of phone numbers and extensions you can use.
 That’s it.
 So if your restaurant takes off and you open a location in another area code, you can add a different local number to your plan while keeping the calling experience the same for your users.